HarshKapadia2/networking/tls.md

 - TLS came after the release of SSL 3.0, which did some similar things (TLS 1.0 was also called SSL 3.1) and the current version of TLS is 1.3.
   - SSL is the older version of TLS.
 - Usually TCP -> HTTP, but with HTTPS, TCP -> TLS -> HTTP.
 So the encryption is put in between TCP and HTTP.
 - TLS is not used just in web sites only.
-It is used for other communication as well.
+It is used for other communication as well, for eg, DBs can use TLS to communicate, TOR browser uses TLS, etc.
 - HTTPS is also called 'HTTP over TLS (or SSL)'.